B1.4 Use equivalent fractions to simplify fractions, when appropriate, in various contexts.

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8 , 2020, Ontario Ministry of Education.

 However, it is not always so easy to recognize equivalent fractions.
-Take, for example, \(\frac{4}{6}\) and \(\frac{6}{9}\).
-We do not see equivalence as the result of multiplying the numerator and the denominator by an integer, which is the usual algorithm.
-We can reduce each fraction to its lowest terms to see that each is equivalent to \(\frac{2}{3}\).
-We can also use a semi-concrete representation:
+Take, for example, \(\frac{4}{6}\) and \(\frac{6}{9}\) which do not lend themselves to the above approach of using an area model.
+In this case, we could reduce each fraction to its lowest terms to see that each is equivalent to \(\frac{2}{3}\).
+We could also use fraction sets or paper folding to create a visual (semi-concrete) representation, such as:

-This representation allows us to see the multiplicative aspect.
-We can see that the sixths are one and a half times bigger than the ninths.
+This representation allows us to see the multiplicative relationship.
+We can see that the sixths are one and a half times greater than the ninths.
 To go from the sixths to the ninths, we need 1.5 (\(1\frac{1}{2}\)) times more pieces.

-The equivalence relationship should also be explored in relation to fractions of a set (the whole).
-In the picture below, students can easily see that candy is wrapped in purple wrappers.
-However, they have difficulty determining other equivalent fractions \(\frac{2}{3}\), \(\frac{4}{6}\), \(\frac{6}{9}\)).
+The equivalence relationship should also be explored with fractions of a set.
+In the picture below, students can easily see that \(\frac{12}{18}\) of the candy is wrapped in purple wrappers.
+However, they have difficulty determining other equivalent fractions (\(\frac{2}{3}\), \(\frac{4}{6}\), \(\frac{6}{9}\)).
 It is then important to present activities that allow them to manipulate the elements of the set.
 For example, students can group them into sets of 6, 3, or 2 and determine equivalent fractions.

 \(\frac{2}{3}\) candies are wrapped in purple wrappers.